Seedrs and Crowdcube go head to head

 As the UK equity crowdfunding platforms are named the country's most active investors, Startups.co.uk weighs up the success of the rival businesses...

-Having both made major growth announcements in 2016, UK equity-based crowdfunding businesses Seedrs and Crowdcube have now been named the UK’s most active investors as the competition for the majority share of the crowdfunding market hots up.
+Having both made major growth announcements, UK equity-based crowdfunding businesses Seedrs and Crowdcube have now been named the UK’s most active investors as the competition for the majority share of the crowdfunding market hots up.

 Startups.co.uk brings you the latest news and delves a bit deeper into the two rival crowdfunding platforms and their successes to date…

 A report from Beauhurst has named Seedrs (founders pictured left) and Crowdcube as the most active investors in the country respectively, following an analysis of investments into non-listed UK companies.

 The report, entitled The Deal, found that Seedrs and Crowdcube enabled more transactions than any other UK investors between January and December 2016, with Seedrs facilitating 134 deals and Crowdcube facilitating 124 in this time, making the two platforms responsible for 86% of all crowdfunding activity and 21% of equity investments.

 Earlier in the past year, Seedrs, which claims to be “Europe’s number one equity crowdfunding platform”, issued plans in July 2016 to help the investment eco-system in the Benelux region with the launch of an Amsterdam office.

 The launch – “building relationships for Benelux start-ups” – coincided with news that the UK Financial Conduct Authority (FCA) had granted Seedrs a ‘financial services passport’ which effectively meant that Seedrs can provide services anywhere in the EU.